SecretFoundation/docs/docs/dev/secret-contracts.md

 cargo install cargo-generate --features vendored-openssl
 ```

-### Create your first Secret Contract
+### Create Your First Secret Contract

 1. generate the initial project
 2. compile the secret contract
 3. run unit tests
 4. optimize the wasm contract bytecode to prepare for deployment
-5. deploy the secret contract to your local Secret Network
+5. deploy the Secret Contract to your local Secret Network
 6. instantiate it with contract parameters

-#### Generate the Secret Contract Project
+#### Generate the Simple Counter Project

 ```
 cargo generate --git https://github.com/enigmampc/secret-template --name mysimplecounter
 ```

-The git project above is a secret contract template that implements a simple counter.
+The git project above is a Secret Contract template that implements a simple counter.
 The contract is created with a parameter for the initial count and allows subsequent incrementing.

 Change directory to the project you created and view the structure and files that were created.